wp-plugins/speedy-smilies/readme.txt

 2. An editing pane allows you to insert smilies into posts and pages simply by clicking on them.

 == Changelog ==

+= 0.4 =
+* Compatible with WordPress 2.8.4
+* Realized that style.php is executing on EVERY page load and wasn't cacheable by browsers.
+Oops.
+For the time being, we now cache style.php for 10 minutes.

 = 0.3 =
 * Added a basic check for incompatible plugins.